iMikie/Boot-Jobs/README.md

+###Priorities for Team Mates
 Next we the teamates checked in with each other.
 What are our priorities and heart felt goals for the project.
-###Goals for Boot Jobs
-1. Mike-- Make something that our friends can use by the end of this week
+1. Mike-- Make something useful and beautiful that our friends can benefit from in the next 4 days
 2. Hank -- Stay mindful about how everyone is doing during this hard week.
 3. Karan- Be professional, hold yourself accountable for being here on time, finishing tasks on time
 4. James- Stretch our limits, push ourselves, have an MVP product by the end